brett-webster/revcast-code-challenge/README.md

     + use the data from `src/api`
 ## Dev Notes
     + Mantine has been installed as an optional component library [Mantine Docs](https://mantine.dev/)
-    + Your designs do not need to match styling or layout the wire frame.
+    + Your designs do not need to match styling or layout of the wire frames.
 They are there as a guide

 # Getting Started with Create React App